skim21/DSND_Project_2_DisasterReponse/README.md

 ## Screenshot4

 This is an example of a message you can type to test Machine Learning model performance.
-Click **Classify Message** and the categories with highlighted will be highlighted in green.
+Click **Classify Message** and the categories predicted will be highlighted in green.

 ![Sample Input](screenshots/s4.png)